-Doncaster Workforce Partner organisations who have experience relating to target groups The Care Act 2014 and Statutory Guidance for conducting Safeguarding Adult Reviews conducting Saleguarding Addit Neviews Data regarding all protected characteristics will be collected regarding all subjects of Safeguarding Adult Reviews.
+Doncaster Workforce Partner organisations who have experience relating to target groups The Care Act 2014 and Statutory Guidance for conducting Safeguarding Adult Reviews Data regarding all protected characteristics will be collected regarding all subjects of Safeguarding Adult Reviews.
 This information will be summarised and available within the DSAB Annual Report in line with the Care Act 2014 requirements.
-4 Summary of the consultation/engagement activities A number of multi- agency stakeholder meetings have taken place to develop this policy and toolkit.
-In addition the Policy has been consulted on by the Review and Learning Sub Group and the DSAB Board constituents.
-5 Real Consideration: This policy replaces the Policy for Conducting Safeguarding Adults Reviews 2015 in line with the requirements of the Care Act 2014 and the Boards governance structure In addition previous performance of 2015 Serious Case Reviews and Lessons Learned Review has been analysed to revise this policy to ensure it is robust and in line with best practice.
-Summary of what the evidence shows and how has it been used Analysis of previous SAR / LLRs demonstrated that the Board has not routinely published the findings of reviews, this has been strengthened to provide an open and transparent approach.
+A number of multi- agency stakeholder meetings have Summary of the taken place to develop this policy and toolkit.
+In addition consultation/engagement the Policy has been consulted on by the Review and activities Learning Sub Group and the DSAB Board constituents.
+This policy replaces the Policy for Conducting Real Consideration: Safeguarding Adults Reviews 2015 in line with the requirements of the Care Act 2014 and the Boards governance structure In addition previous performance of 2015 Serious Case Reviews and Lessons Learned Review has been analysed to revise this policy to ensure it is robust and in line with best practice.
+Summary of what the Analysis of previous SAR / LLRs demonstrated that the evidence shows and how Board has not routinely published the findings of reviews, has it been used this has been strengthened to provide an open and transparent approach.
 In addition the process has previously been seen as bureaucratic and rigid.
 The revised policy captures the new methodologies proposed by Association of Directors of Adult Social Care (ADASS) and SCIE.
 The policy has also been revised to capture the changes due to the Board restructure and the creation the Safeguarding Adults Review Panel.
 The Safeguarding Adults review process is expected to have a positive impact upon all people irrespective of characteristic through embedding a culture of learning from lessons within the organisation.
 Robust systems will facilitate the identification of abuse or potential abuse of adults at risk to ensure it is reported and acted upon proportionately.
 The Safeguarding Adults Review process will consider any barriers to communication and understanding.
 The Care Act 2014 requires where appropriate, for an independent advocate to represent and support throughout a Safeguarding Adult Review (SAR), this will be considered and offered to the adult at risk to enable involvement.
 6 Decision Making The DSAB will approve this statement alongside the Policy at a Board meeting 7 Monitoring and Review This due regard statement will be revised in line with the DSAB Policy for Development of Procedural Documents.
 Data regarding Safeguarding Adult Review will be monitored and published within the DSAB Annual Report.
 8 Sign off and approval for publication To be presented to the DSAB Board meeting on 4 th September 2017 and signed off.